Find cheap flights to Australia

 - + 11

 Australia is enormous!
 It's practically a whole continent, and it boasts more attractions, sights and diversity than you could ever hope to see in one visit.
 This is a country with everything - bright lights of cities such as Sydney and Melbourne, the amazing beauty of the Great Barrier Reef, the other-worldliness of Uluru, not to mention the incredible wildlife!

 Getting on a flight to Australia isn't something that many of us can afford to do very often, whether that be in time or money, so be sure to plan ahead and make the most of your Australia holiday.
 Use our search tool to help you get a great deal, then settle in for the longest of long-haul flights.

-Australia is a long way from the UK, so expect all flight to Australia to involve at least one stopover, regardless of your final destination.
+Australia is a long way from the UK, so expect all flights to Australia to involve at least one stopover, regardless of your final destination.
 Be sure to check your itinerary carefully as the stopover destination and length will definitely vary by airline - and may not necessarily be linked to the price.